c-boyle/supermarket/README.md

 I will continue to develop code for the game, and I also plan to learn Blender so I can make my own art for the game as well.
 Finally, I practice music production with Ableton in my free time, and would like to make the music for the game too.

-# What I've Learned So Far
+# What I have learned so far
 - I'd never made a networked multiplayer game before and really enjoyed learning how to use Unity's Netcode API.
 - The difference between client-authoritative and server-authoritative as well as their respective pros and cons.
 - What Remote Procedure Calls are and how they are meant to be used.